google/fonts/ProjectChecklist.md

 Many Windows users install fonts to use them in Microsoft Word or LibreOffice, so check that your fonts can be installed and set paragraphs normally in

-* Windows installation
+* Windows
 * Microsoft Word
-* Libre Office 5.1
+* LibreOffice 5.3 (5.3 introduced a new layout engine, based on HarfBuzz)

 ### GNU+Linux